ashleycampion/IrisDataSetProject/README.md

     <dt><a id="Normal Distribution"></a>Normal Distribution</dt>
     <dd>A normal distribution is an arrangement of a data set in which most values cluster in the middle of the range and the rest taper off symmetrically toward either extreme [8].
 Note, however, that while all normal distributions are bell curves, not all bell curves are normal distributions.
 Normal distributions are "normal" because according to the central limit theorem, under some conditions the average of many samples (observations) of a random variable with finite mean and variance is itself a random variable whose distribution converges to a normal distribution as the number of samples increases.</dd>
     <dt><a id="Statistical Classification"></a>Statistical Classification</dt>
-    <dd>In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.
-[7]</dd>
+    <dd>In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known [7].</dd>
     <dt><a id="Supervised learning">Supervised learning</a></dt>
     <dd>Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data.
 This in contrast to <a href="#unsupervised learning">unsupervised learning</a> that does not have the luxury of data that is labelled [5].</dd>
     <dt><a id="Unsupervised learning">Unsupervised learning</a></dt>
     <dd>Unsupervised learning is a type of machine learning that looks for previously undetected patterns in a data set with no pre-existing labels and with a minimum of human supervision.
-This in contrast to <a href="#supervised learning">supervised learning</a> that usually makes use of human-labeled data.
-[6]</dd>
+This in contrast to <a href="#supervised learning">supervised learning</a> that usually makes use of human-labeled data [6].</dd>
     <dt></dt>
     <dd></dd>
     <dt></dt>